 A standardized wine aroma wheel was developed.
 It promoted research on factors influencing the perception of flavors.86

 • Several of the 40,000 wine producers in Austria artificially sweetened their wine with diethylene glycol.
 News media mistook the additive for anti-freeze and claimed that Austrian wine was poisoned.
-The so-called scandal harmed sales of Austrian wines.87 It might well be argued that the real scandal was that news media were so careless.
+The so-called scandal harmed sales of Austrian wines.87 We might argue that the real scandal was that news media were so careless.
 They ended up harming many innocent people.

 • Viognier vines were first planted in California.88

-On the tenth anniversary of the historic Judgment of Paris wine competition, two replications were performed with the red wines.
+It was the tenth anniversary of the historic Judgment of Paris wine competition.
+Two replications were held with the red wines.
 (Whites were not judged because they would all be past their prime.)
 The California wines aged better and increased their rankings in the blind contests.89

-• Ontario implemented the Canadian name of origin system called Vintners Quality Alliance (VQA).91
+• Ontario started the Canadian name of origin system.
+It’s called Vintners Quality Alliance (VQA).91

-• The Australian Vine Improvement Association was established.92
+• The Australian Vine Improvement Association was formed.92

 • Health and safety warnings on all wine labels became mandatory in the U.S.93

 • The Meritage Alliance was formed by a group of vintners in the U.S. It defines and promotes Meritage, a blended wine.94